kidq330/lannot/README.markdown

 Global options are :

   - `-lannot-simplify` enables the simplication of the generated label predicates before annotations.
-For the moment, it only reduce the Boolean expressions.
+For the moment, it only reduces Boolean expressions.

-  - `-lannot-allbool` tells LAnnotate to consider all Boolean expressions, rather that just branching decision.
+  - `-lannot-allbool` tells LAnnotate to consider all Boolean expressions, rather that just branching decisions.
 Impacts DC, CC, MCC, n-CC, GACC, GICC.

-  - `-lannot-functions funs` tells LAnnotate what functions to consider (all by default).
+  - `-lannot-functions funs` tells LAnnotate which functions to consider (all by default).

   - `-lannot-o outputfile.c` tells LAnnotate how to name the annoted file